monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.14.1.released.md

 Follow the standard [MONARC update guide](https://monarc.lu/documentation/technical-guide/#monarc-update).

+> **Important:** If your MONARC installation includes a BackOffice, update the BackOffice to **v2.14.1** together with the FrontOffice.
+The FrontOffice application will not work with an outdated BackOffice.

 ### Ansible deployment

 For MONARC installations deployed with [ansible-ubuntu](https://github.com/monarc-project/ansible-ubuntu), a BackOffice with multiple FrontOffice clients, - it's required to update the Ansible repository before deploying this release.
 It contains the new FrontOffice-client configuration changes.
 Updating the repository only requires pulling the latest `master` branch: